evanszymkowicz/upcoming-schedule-email/README.md

 Run `npm run litmus` to build as above, then submit to litmus for testing. *AWS S3 Account details required (config.json)*

 Run `npm run mail` to build as above, then send to specified email address for testing. *SMTP server details required (config.json)*

-Run `npm run zip` to build as above, then zip HTML and images for easy deployment to email marketing services.